tennisoctocat/push-up-poker/README.md

 project.
 It is licensed as Creative Commons Attribution-Share Alike 3.0: https://wiki.asterisk.org/wiki/display/AST/Voice+Prompts+and+Music+on+Hold+License

-Special thanks to Professor Rhodes of Harvey Mudd College for helping me fix bugs while training the Neural Network, and to Professor Dodds of Harvey Mudd College for giving me advice on how to implement the server.
+Special thanks to Professor Rhodes of Harvey Mudd College for offering me tips on resolving elusive bugs while training the neural network, and to Professor Dodds of Harvey Mudd College for giving advice on how to implement the server.